Skip to content

 Key Takeaways

-3. Investing in marketing videos should be viewed through a long-term lens, as the cumulative effect of videos can continue to generate value and ROI over time.
+3. Investing in marketing videos is a long term game, as the cumulative effect continue to generate value and ROI over time.

-4. To get the most value from video investments, it is important to have a video distribution and promotion strategy, track performance metrics, and repurpose video content into different formats.
+4. To get the most value from video investments, you should have a video distribution strategy, track metrics, and repurpose videos into different formats.

-5. When evaluating video production companies, consider factors such as the quality of past work, types of videos produced, reviews and testimonials, and industry experience.
+5. When evaluating production companies, consider the quality of past work, types of videos produced, reviews and testimonials, and industry experience.

 Benefits of Having a Consistent Video Presence

-Producing and publishing multiple new marketing videos each month provides many benefits that can significantly impact business growth and success over time.
-Having an ongoing presence on video platforms like YouTube establishes authority and trust, which is critical for convincing prospective customers to choose your brand.
+Producing and publishing multiple new marketing videos each month provides many benefits that can impact your growth.
+An ongoing presence on video platforms like YouTube helps with Video SEO and visibility on YouTube and Google Search alike.

 Staying top of mind is another advantage of consistent videos.
-People tend to have poor memories, so if you want them to remember your brand when they need a solution, you must continually nurture that relationship through valuable content.
-Videos are ideal for this, humanizing your brand while providing helpful information.
+People tend to have poor memories, so if you want them to remember your brand when they need a solution, you must continually nurture that relationship through fresh and updated content.
+Long are the days where you produce a video that will stay relevant and useful 5 years from now.

 Education is the primary purpose behind most marketing videos.
-By creating a library of videos, you empower visitors to make informed decisions.
-Videos bring your expertise to the people when they need it most.
+By creating a library of videos, you help visitors make educated decisions.
+Videos bring your expertise to the people who are actively looking for it.

-Consistent professional video content brings immense value through trust-building, better SEO, brand awareness, and helpful education for customers – all of which can fuel substantial growth over time.
-The key is having a long-term vision and commitment to regular video production.
+Consistent professional video content brings immense value through trust-building, better SEO, brand awareness, and education for patients, all of which can fuel your growth over time.
+The key is having a long-term vision and commitment to produce videos on a regular basis.

 Cutting Costs or Cutting Corners?